thd3r/godork/README.md

 # About

-**Godork** can scrape results from google searches quickly by using the [asyncio](https://docs.python.org/3/library/asyncio.html) library which uses cooperative multitasking in combination with [aiohttp](https://docs.aiohttp.org) and with this tool you can extract links including their titles.
-This tool is also able to bypass prohibitions made by providers
+**Godork** is a tool that can quickly scrape Google search results using the [asyncio](https://docs.python.org/3/library/asyncio.html) library that uses cooperative multitasking combined with [aiohttp](https://docs.aiohttp.org) and with this tool you can extract links including their titles.
+This tool is also able to bypass the bans made by the provider

 # Installation